tblobaum/dnode-session/README.markdown

 which, again, will work with mongoose-auth or other authentication modules that setup the session/cookies with the same conventions as mongoose-auth

-Now just setup a simple app the implements the auth.
+Now just setup a simple dnode middleware that implements the auth.

 ```javascript
 // this is your actual app